 Each year Ox-Bow evolves and responds to new developments in the visual arts in order to serve artists, students, and the community in relevant ways.
 This year’s course selection reflects our commitment to developing a dynamic curriculum that bends genres into new formats, but also has deep roots in traditional craft-based practices.
 It is this dynamic between tradition and innovation that makes taking a course at Ox-Bow such a singular and rich experience.
 The group of faculty and visiting artists for 2013 is comprised of ambitious thinkers and makers, and we are excited to have them join us in the same remarkable landscape that inspired Ox-Bow’s founding 103 years ago.
 We look forward to seeing you on campus this summer!
 View summer courses ››

-For Ox-Bow’s seventh winter program, we have designed three exciting courses to take advantage of Ox-Bow's unique setting and small classroom environments.
+For Ox-Bow’s eighth winter program, we have designed three exciting courses to take advantage of Ox-Bow's unique setting and small classroom environments.
 Free from most distraction, these classes are ideal for the serious student who needs the time and space to take their art to the next level.
 View winter courses ››

 Each year, Ox-Bow offers a series of workshops for children, teens, and adults in a variety of media.
 These workshops are geared towards residents of Western Michigan and seasonal residents who may live nearby for the summer (on-campus residence is not offered for these courses from June through August).
 Classes are timed to give participants concentrated studio time, while still allowing for the flexibility that busy summer and year round schedules require.
 Check back in April for 2013's Art on the Meadow schedule.
 View Art on the Meadow Workshops ››